rives-io/cartridge-freedoom/README.md

 Yes, the RIV library could be extended to work accepting on-chain inputs.
-This same project could be used to record a log of keyboard inputs in the user host machine, then this same project could be used to replay keyboard inputs sent on-chain, and run DOOM without a display or audio just to capture frames or validate gameplays.
+This same project could be used to record a log of keyboard inputs in the user host machine, then this same project could be used to replay keyboard inputs sent on-chain, and run DOOM without a display or audio, just to capture frames or validate gameplays.

 ### What platforms do this work?
 Currently this can only be played in host systems using Linux.